cacttus/Loft/notes.md

  smith shadowing model (used with GGX) anisotropic distribution when diffuse shading in x!=y Normal distribution function - NDF - measures dnesity of a normal orientation on surface

+ we would have 2 render stages
+ first is the material/geom stage for all geoms second is the compositor / post procesor, probably deferred.